-Students are responsible for checking the course OWL Brightspace site (https://westernu.brightspace.com/d2l/login) on a regular basis for news and updates.
+Email is not suitable for questions requiring considerable exposition.
+These questions are suited for in-person exchange during office hours.
+Office hours are drop-in and first come, first serve.
+Students are responsible for checking the course Brightspace site on a regular basis for news and updates.
 This is the primary method by which information will be disseminated to all students in the class.